aryadevesh/backend-blogs/README.md

 #Under development
-#Hono made Backend of Blogs application deployed on cloudfare workers.
+#Hono on cloudfare-workers made Backend of Blogs application deployed on cloudfare workers.